-Description The subjects comprise a purpose built first floor left hand flat in a mid terraced two storey building which contains four flats.
-There is a shared entrance.
-Accommodation FIRST FLOOR : Entrance hallway, Lounge, Two Bedrooms, Kitchen, Bathroom.
-Gross internal floor area (m2) 63 or thereby.
-Neighbourhood and location The property is situated within an established residential area where surrounding properties are of a similar age and style.
-Local amenities are conveniently located.
-Age Approximately 120 years.
-Weather Dry and overcast, following a period of settled weather conditions.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Brick construction with a pointed finish.
-The adjacent flashings appear to be formed in lead.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+The subjects comprise a purpose built top floor flat located within a four storey flatted block containing six residential flats and commercial premises at ground floor level.
+The commercial premises currently occupied by an estate agent and laundrette.
+ON ONE FLOOR: Entrance hall, lounge, bedroom, kitchen open plan to dining area, bathroom.
+62m2 or thereby.
+The property is situated within a mixed residential/commercial location where surrounding properties are generally of a similar age and character.
+Local amenities are available within reasonable distance.
+In excess of 100 years.
+Dry and overcast.
+Weather conditions over recent weeks have been mixed.
+Visually inspected with the aid of binoculars where appropriate.
+The chimney stacks are of a masonry construction having a pointed finish and adjacent flashings are formed in lead.
+Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and overlaid with slates.
-The roof structure contains valley gutters.

-I was able to inspect the roof space and gained access from a hatch within the first floor communal hallway.
-The roof is built of timber trusses and boarded over with timber sarking.
-Insulation material is laid between the ceiling joists.
+Roofing including roof space If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+ROOF: The roof is pitched and slate clad.
+There appear to be sections of flat roof covering to the bay window projections.
+ROOF SPACE: I was unable to inspect this area.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of PVC and cast iron materials, consisting of half round gutters discharging into round downpipes.
+Rainwater units are a mixture of cast iron and PVC material.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are of solid stone and solid brick construction with an external finish of pointed brick/stonework.
-There are sub-floor ventilators to lower walls. [ Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Within the limitations of the inspection the outer walls appear of a solid stone construction having a pointed finish.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Window units are of uPVC double glazed type.
-The external door is of timber material.
-There are timber fascia/soffit boards.
+The windows are partially of uPVC double glazed type and partially of timber framed single glazed type.
+The main entrance door comprises a timber storm door.
 External decorations Visually inspected.
-External decoration has a painted finish.
+Exterior finishes are painted where appropriate.
 Conservatories / porches None.
 Communal areas Circulation areas visually inspected.
-Entry to each flat in the building is via a shared entrance.
-There is a secure door entry system.
-Garages and permanent outbuildings Visually inspected.
-There is a brick built outbuilding with a pitched and slate roof which I have assumed to be for communal use.
+Communal areas Communar areas There is a shared entrance and stairwell providing access to the various flats within the building.
+Communar areas There is a shared entrance and stairwell providing access to the